MrZMN/FuzzyKey/fuzzy vault/README.md

 Based on the paper 'A Fuzzy Vault Scheme' by Juels & Sudan

 ### Assumptions
 1. We could measure the PS values.
-(Assume each PS measurement is one byte) Each collected PS measurements should be different from each other.
+Each collected PS measurements should be different from each other.
 2. The devices using this protocol are able to send/receive quite much information through wireless channel.

 ### Protocol Description